5c0r/live-then-learn/Thoughts/FAILED_INTERVIEWS.md

 - Not being able to display the viable/rare skills ( What are these anyway ?)
 - Not the whiteboard you want, but the whiteboard they need
 - Finnish-language proficiency , usually apply to where most customers base are Finnish ( where's the 6% magic numbers come from ?)
+- Litmus tests / Live coding interview
+-- Somehow some companies do this way better than any others -- If you want some FAANG boys/girls, go and grind Leetcode, fuck you
 - TODO:

 ## List of companies that I got rejected